CADWRDeltaModeling/azure_dms_batch/README-schism-batch-inlineprocessing.md

 `run_modified_loop.sh` is a bash script designed to run a specified command on files within a directory that have been modified within a certain time frame.
 It allows for customization of the time parameters and the file pattern to watch, making it versatile for various automation tasks.

 ### Features
-- **Customizable Wait Times:** Allows setting minimum and maximum wait times before processing files.
+- **Customizable Wait Times:** Allows setting minimum and maximum modified times before processing files.
 - **Flexible File Matching:** Supports custom file patterns to match specific files.
 - **Command Execution:** Executes a specified command on the matched, modified files.